CHILD BOOSTER SEATS: AGE, WEIGHT, AND HEIGHT GUIDELINES

 When it comes to the safety of your young child, there are many things that you need to consider.
-This not only includes safety in the home or while they are at school but also when they are travelling in the car with you.
-As parents, you will find that you often have to drive with your young child whether it is to take them to the nursery, go on a play date, to visit relations, to go on vacation, or to get to the doctors among other things.
+This not only includes safety in the home or while they are at school but also when they are traveling in the car with you.
+As parents, you will find that you often have to drive with your young child whether it is to take them to the nursery, go on a play date, to visit relations, to go on vacation, or to get to the doctor among other things.
 When your child is traveling in the vehicle with you, it is important that they are safe, secure, and comfortable.
 In the event of an accident, you need to ensure that the risk of injury to your little one is minimized and this is where child car safety seats come into the equation.

 There are various different types of seat available to ensure child passenger safety, which includes rear-facing car seats, forward-facing car seats, and belt-positioning booster seats.
 The first two options are for young babies that are under a certain weight and age.
 However, once your child goes beyond a specified weight and age you can switch to the child booster seat.
 These seats are designed to provide safety and comfort to your little one when traveling in the car, as they will be too small to use a regular seatbelt or shoulder belt to reduce the risk of injury in the event of an accident.